ricardo-aires/presto-deploy/containers/k8s/README.md

 With the Presto image created [here](../docker/README.md) we may spin a Presto Cluster with one coordinator and several workers.

-In this case we are going to show a way to spin with an external Discovery also.
+In [this case](#External-Discovery-Server-and-Coordinator) we are going to show a way to spin with an external Discovery also.
 We can use [this](https://github.com/ricardo-aires/discovery-server-deploy/tree/master/containers/docker) to build a Discovery Server image.

-## Getting started
+We will also [show](#One-StatefulSet) how to run all-in-one [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).

+## External Discovery Server and Coordinator

 After building the images just run, from this directory: